cgfatuzzo/Progress-Tracker/README.md

 # Progress-Tracker

-intended as a tool to follow progress in a specific project
+intended as a tool to follow progress in a specific project, at the moment equivalent to 'hello world'